|

 Estonian Waffen-SS men evaded capture and fought as Forest Brothers in the countryside for years after the war.
 Captured freedom fighters often faced torture and summary execution while their relatives faced deportation to Russian Siberia.
 Top image: Soviet Ilyushin Il-2 ground-attack aircrafts, also called

 Sturmovik, of the 6th Assault Aviation Corps in flight over the Baltics in 1944.
 Credit: Olga Shirnina.
 USSR photo.
-Fair use.
 Middle image: Estonian SS volunteers getting ready to be sent to the northern parts of the Eastern Front to fight off the Soviets in 1944.
 PD.
 Bottom image: Estonian Forest Brothers cleaning their German guns in Järva County in Estonia in 1953.
-At front is the SS-veteran and leader of the squad Ülo Altermann 1923-1954 and behind him is Erich Aleksander Teor 1924-1954, Voldemar Juga/Johanson 1928-1953 and Elmar Martins 1929-1954.
+At front is SS veteran and leader of the squad Ülo Altermann 1923-54 and behind him is Erich Aleksander Teor 1924-54, Voldemar Juga/Johanson 1928-53 and Elmar Martins 1929-54.
 By the late 1940s and early 1950s the Forest Brothers were provided with supplies, liaison officers and logistical coordination by the British MI6, American and Swedish secret intelligence services.
-Credit: Julius Backman Jääskeläinen.
-Fair use.
+Credit: Julius Backman.
+PD.

 The Balts hated Soviets and Commies who took away their independece in 1940 and killed most of the nations elite.
 So joining the Germans was the only way to weaken the Red devil.
 If Communist partisans in France, Yugoslavia, Greece, etc. which Reddit lionises despite the fact that they were serving a murderous totalitarian ideology, get a pass for being anti-Nazi, why shouldn't these guys get a pass for being anti-Commie?